The Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory

 In its augural year, the RAD Collaboratory SURF program, overseen by the NB OfR, partnered with the Aresty Research Center to administer the ten week program that included programming, networking, and social events.
 A total of 15 Rutgers-New Brunswick undergraduate students, primarily from the School of Arts and Sciences and the School of Engineering, completed the RAD Collaboratory SURF program.
 To assist these students, 13 faculty mentors and their research teams provided oversight and direction.
 For one of the projects, two faculty members co-mentored a student.

 In addition to weekly professional development sessions conducted in partnership with the Aresty Research Center and the Research Intensive Summer Experience (RISE) program, the RAD Collaboratory hosted a Welcome Lunch on May 30, 2025 exclusively for the RAD Collaboratory SURF students.
 The RAD Collaboratory, with oversight from the NB OfR, hosted an Artificial Intelligence and Data Science Summer Networking Event on June 27, 2025 to introduce and strengthen interdisciplinary collaboration amongst the RAD Collaboratory SURF students and the greater RAD Collaboratory community.
-In addition to the Summer Symposium that was held on July 31 with the Aresty Research Center, the RAD Collaboratory SURF students will present posters about their research at the RAD Collaboratory Research Symposium to be held in Spring 2026.
+In addition to the Summer Symposium that was held on July 31 with the Aresty Research Center, the RAD Collaboratory SURF students presented posters about their research at the inaugural RAD Collaboratory Research Symposium on March 24, 2026.

 • AI for Good: Predictive Models for Environmentally Responsible Blue Economy Planning